pandey-ankit/coherence-demo/explore-code/explore-code.md

    Price=com.oracle.coherence.demo.model.Price```
    ```

-   > Note: If you are using the one client to access data, you do not have to have a Java representation.
+   If you are using the one client to access data, you do not have to have a Java representation.

    A few of the main areas of code have been included below:

-1. Define the domain classes
+2. Define the domain classes

    The ` @serialization.proxy("Price")` defines the Java class that this object will serialize to.